Police release body camera video of 12-year-old handcuffed

 In the body camera video, police are seen explaining to the girl what they were doing and that they had to search for weapons because of the report.
 The girl was in handcuffs for about two minutes and cooperated with police.
 When police found no weapons on her, she was released.
 Another child present, a 10-year-old, was not cuffed.

 Police Chief David Rahinsky said in the press conference that they were not aware that the incident had caused an issue with the resident or the child's parents until receiving media inquiries.
-Rahinsky said that he wishes residents and City Commission Robert Womack would contact police with concerns before contacting the media.
+Rahinsky said that he wishes residents and City Commissioner Robert Womack would contact police with concerns before contacting the media.

 I stand with the Police